Statistics Calculators

 The winning probability = No. of face cards / Total no. of cards in the deck = 12 / 52 = 3 / 13

-We will now compute the probability of losing.
-This is similar to estimating the probability of the complement event of the desired event.
+Next, we will compute the probability of losing.
+This is equivalent to estimating the probability of the complement of the desired event.

-If the desired event is A, the complement event is Aᶜ or A¹.
+If the desired event is A, the complement event is denoted as Aᶜ or A¹.
 The probability of a complement event is calculated by deducting the probability of the desired event from 1.

 P(Aᶜ) = 1 - P(A)

-Let's calculate the probability of losing for the previous example.
+Let's calculate the probability of losing for our previous example.

 Probability of losing = 1 - Winning Probability = 1 - 3 / 13 = 10 / 13

 Odds are computed by finding the lowest ratio between the number of desired outcomes and the number of undesired outcomes.
-This can also be determined by calculating the ratio between the probability of desired outcomes and the probability of undesirable events.
+This can also be determined by calculating the ratio between the probability of a desired outcome and the probability of an undesirable event.

-The lowest ratio of the number of outcomes that can happen to the desired event to the number of outcomes that cannot happen to the desired event is known as the odds in favor.
-Let's say our desired event is A. Then the odds in favor of event A are calculated as below.
+The odds in favor represent the lowest ratio of the number of outcomes where the desired event happens to the number of outcomes where the desired event cannot happen.
+Let's say our desired event is A. The odds in favor of event A are calculated as follows:

 The odds in favour of event A = n(A) : n(Aᶜ)